 This device contains circuitry to protect the inputs against damage due to high static voltages or electric fields; however, it is advised that normal precautions be taken to avoid application of any voltage higher than maximum rated voltages to this high impedance circuit.
-For proper operation it is recommended that V{in} and V{out} be constrained to the range $V{SS} \leq (V{in})$ or $V{out} \leq V{DD}$.

-Unused control inputs must always be tied to an appropriate logic voltage level (e.g., either VSS or VDD).
+For proper operation it is recommended that V{in} and V{out} be constrained to the range VSS \leq (V{in} or V{out}) \leq V_D.
+Unused control inputs must always be tied to a appropriate logic voltage level (e.g., either